derekcorreia/WildFyre2022/README.md

     * #define RPU_OS_USE_WAV_TRIGGER_1p3
   * The WAV files for the Wav Trigger board can be found here:
     * Currently unavailable, this will be available at full release
+* Review the Adjustments guide and set relevant settings, including free play if desired.

 Refer to the RPU Wiki for instructions on how to build the hardware.